 Have you ever wanted to attend our wild horse photography workshop at Montgomery Creek Ranch?
 Now you can!
-We’re officially announcing the dates of our spring workshop: April 12-15!
+We’re officially announcing the dates of our spring and fall workshops: April 12-15 and October 18-21!
 2018 marks our third year organizing the wild horse photography workshop and we thought you might like to know exactly what the adventure is all about.

 About the Ranch